vikas1709/WebDev-Session5/readme.md

 1. Add an Angular route for the reviews section of the page.
 1. Create a component for the review page along with a
 1. template that displays 4 or 5 one sentence summary reviews (restaurant images are provided in the img directory if you would like to use them)
+1. Bonus - make a nice 404 page for the other items on the main nav

 Good luck.